ScottKirvan/VES.LA.DiscordServer/Permissions and Roles.md

 - VES Toronto
 - VES Vancouver
 - VES Washington
-- WA Social Media Committee
-	- This, and the Events Committee below, are "Special" roles.
-This way a section level manager (not one of us global admins) can use their power to assign roles to let specific non-BOM members into their sub-committees
-- WA Events & Sponsorships Committee
 - @everyone
 	- This is a built-in generic role that everyone that logs into the server gets.
 Consider it the "Public" role.
 Users with this role can't see any member's only content.